niebloomj/Othello/readMe.txt

 Board.java
 Board is the infrastructure of our system.
 The board records the current board layout by using int[][], the turn, and the move the player takes to reach the current board layout.
 The move function takes the responsibility of checking canFlip, making doFile as well as update.
-Moreover, the getLegalMoves method returns an array list of moves (x,y)that we can take.
+Moreover, the getLegalMoves method returns an array list of moves (x,y) that we can take.

 Node.java
 Node is the fundamental element of the tree structure.
 Each node contains a board, a layer number, a score, a parent and a child list.
 The primary functions inside this file is adding child and getting score.
-The get score function is actually our heuristic function.
+The get score function is actually where we put our heuristic function in.

 Tuple.java
 This class is here for passing data from node class to main class.
 The data it passes are board and move.